mindspore-lab/mindone/examples/opensora_hpcai/README.md

 ** Tips ** for performance optimization: to speed up training, you can set `dataset_sink_mode` as True and reduce `num_recompute_blocks` from 28 to a number that doesn't lead to out-of-memory.

-Here are some generation results after fine-tuning STDiT2 on small dataset.
+Here are some generation results after fine-tuning STDiT2 on a mixkit subset.

 <table class="center">
 <tr>